 All approved foster carers are allocated a supervising social worker and must be reviewed at least once a year.
+This social worker will usually be the person who has assessed them and knows them well.
 The supervising social worker completes the annual review report which covers the issues required by regulations and national minimum standards.
 The report is quality assured by the team manager.
 The Fostering Panel considers the carers first annual review after approval.
 Thereafter the panel also considers any annual review following inquiries into any issues of concern about the carers, such as section 47 investigations.